 Cleaning can be hazardous to your health - and to the environment.
-Many common household cleaners contain alcohol, ammonia, bleach, formaldehyde and lye, substances that can cause nausea, vomiting, inflammation and burning of the eyes and throat.
-Some of these ingredients have been linked with neurological, liver, and kidney damage, and asthma and cancer.
+Many common household cleaners contain ingredients have been linked with neurological, liver, and kidney damage, and asthma and cancer.
+Some haven't been tested at all!
 When buying and using cleaning products, here are some things to keep in mind:

 - Follow instructions.
 When cleaning, remember to use no more than the recommended amount.

 - Make sure containers are kept dry to prevent corrosion.
 If a container begins to corrode, place it in a plastic bucket with a lid and clearly label it.

 - Drain Cleaner: Pour a half-cup of baking soda down the sink and add at least a cup of vinegar.
 Cover the drain and wait a few minutes, then rinse with a mixture of boiling water and salt.

 - Window Cleaner: Mix two ounces of vinegar with a quart of water in a spray bottle.

 - Silver Polish: Put a sheet of aluminum foil into a plastic or glass bowl.
 Sprinkle the foil with salt and baking soda and fill the bowl with warm water.
 Soak your silver in the bowl and tarnish migrates to the foil.
 Dry and buff.